CoKe: Localized Contrastive Learning for Robust Keypoint Detection: Experiments

 \section{Experiments}

-In this section, we experimentally evaluate CoKe and compare its performance to related work that uses joint keypoint representations.
-We begin with describing the experimental setup and evaluate the robustness of CoKe and other methods to partial occlusion.
-Then we show some qualitative results and analyse the time and memory consumption.
-At last, we perform ablation studies for all the important components and design choices in CoKe.
+In this section, we experimentally evaluate CoKe and compare it to related works.
+We first describe the experimental setup, compare CoKe to related work on several diverse datasets, and study their robustness to partial occlusion.
+Then discuss qualitative results with ablation studies.